About Chris

 Chris was born in Northamptonshire in 1973.
 When he was eight, he won the H E Bates Short Story Competition with a tale about a biscuit-loving dinosaur entitled Where Are the Brandy Snaps?
 At this point he decided he would be an author when he grew up.

-On leaving university, Chris started a career in radio.
-He became known as a news broadcaster, working on The Chris Evans Breakfast Show.
+Chris studied English at Queens University Belfast.
+He then started a career in radio.
+He became a popular national news broadcaster, working on The Chris Evans Breakfast Show.
 In 1998, one of his bulletins for Virgin Radio was sampled by George Michael and used on the song Outside.

 Chris then moved to Xfm, setting up the news service for the fledgling station with the help of its then Head of Speech Ricky Gervais.